ObelisAI/redeploy/README.md

 ### 1. Get Your Project ID

-You can find your project ID in the Obelis dashboard or by calling the projects API endpoint.
+You can find your project ID in your Obelis AI project details.

 ### 2. Create API Key

-1. Go to your Obelis dashboard
+1. Go to your Obelis AI dashboard
-2. Navigate to Settings → API Keys
+2. Navigate to Account Settings → API Keys
 3. Create a new API key
 4. Copy the key value